zhenhua-wang/emacs-websearch/README.md

   :bind (("C-c l" . emacs-websearch)))
 ```

+## Configuration

-Asynchronously search is available for Consult/Vertico users.
+- Asynchronously search is available for Consult/Vertico users.
 To use this, `(setq emacs-websearch-async t)`

-Currently, DuckDuckGo and Google are supported, and the default search engine is DuckDuckGo.
+- DuckDuckGo and Google are supported, and the default search engine is DuckDuckGo.
 This can be changed by `(setq emacs-websearch-engine 'google)`

-*Remote* TTY users are recommended to use DuckDuckGo with `(setq browse-url-browser-function 'eww-browse-url)`
+- *Remote* TTY users are recommended to use DuckDuckGo with `(setq browse-url-browser-function 'eww-browse-url)`

-## example
+## Example

 ![example](img/example.png)